 You must remember that the total of the subledger account should always match with the total of the general ledger account.
 For example, if you are working on multiple subledger accounts that currently equal the value of $20,000, then the balance of the general ledger account should also show a total of $20,000.
 In case the totals do not match, consider recalculating and checking the figures to understand the reason for the difference, and rectify any errors.

 After all the subledger accounts are reconciled, make sure to close the entries in the books or the entry journals so that the accounting cycle gets completed.
 You must also reverse any incorrect or duplicate entries made in the journal.
+However, these manual data entries may include errors and if you keep physical records, it becomes even more difficult to maintain them, as your company grows, it’s better to switch to digital options and moreover, automated bookkeeping.

 We understand that it must be tiring to manually maintain a voluminous general ledger.
 An automated accounting system eliminates the need to manually enter data into the accounting books.
 This makes the whole process easier and less error-prone.
 Also, the automated system can calculate and add the interest, amortization, and depreciation values directly to the system.